eldoy/susana/README.md

 ### Configuration
 Configuration files are found in the `config` directory.
 More info is found at the top of each file.
 The `boot.rb` file loads all of the gems, app files and the files in the `init` directory.
 The `config.ru` file sets up the middleware and runs the app.

-### Locales
+### Locales and sitemap
 The language translations are found in `config/locales`.
 Just add your file and it will be automatically loaded.
+Emails, routes and sitemap supports translations out of the box.
+For the routes, just add a `/lang/` in front of the path.
+The sitemap entries can be added in `lib/susana/sitemap.rb`.

 ### Database
 MongoDB is ready to use out of the box as long as you have mongod running on localhost.
 The `database.yml` lets you specify the connection.
 The [Easymongo client](https://github.com/fugroup/easymongo) is already integrated and connects automatically.
+Using a database has never been this easy.

 ### Email
 Mail is sent via [Mailgun](https://mailgun.com) using our client.
 Set up your `mailgun_api_url` in `settings.yml` and you are ready to send emails.
 Your email templates are found in `app/views/mail` and also includes layout and support for translations.
 Mails are sent in the background in a separate thread.